 Work site is pasture of tall grass located within 15-minute walk of Paliku Cabin.
 Participants will use work gloves, clippers, shovels and bags provided and will comb the pasture looking for thistle plants.
 Any mature blooms or seed heads will be clipped and bagged.
 All plants will be pulled, torn apart and left to lie.
 A count will be taken of immature and mature plants.
 A park representative or a volunteer leader will coordinate work.

 Project location is in a field nearby Paliku Cabin.
-Volunteers will assist Park personnel and/or qualified volunteer leaders by using provided clippers to clip Blackberry near its base and clearing the area by folding tall grass away from the base.
-Park personnel or qualified volunteer leaders may apply Garlon (a poison) to the stump of the blackberry plant immediately after it is cut.
+Volunteers and qualified volunteer leaders will use provided clippers to clip Blackberry near its base and clearing the area by folding tall grass away from the base then treating the stump with a controlled amount of herbicide.
+Participants will be issued personal protective equipment and trained on the safe use of the herbicide.

 All outdoor service tasks may be conducted in periods of poor weather.
 Volunteers must be prepared to wear rain gear to stay dry and proper clothing to stay warm.
 Extended hikes away from the cabin require volunteers to carry water and food as well.
 Tools and gloves will be provided.